-This course is designed to present students with working knowledge of metabolism, fluids, electrolytes, human development, and genetics.
-Course presents respiratory, digestive, urinary, reproductive systems, digestive systems, genitourinary system, endocrine, and nervous system.
+This course is the first part of a two-course sequence designed to present students with working knowledge of chemistry, cell biology, and histology, as well as the integumentary system, skeletal system, joints, muscular system, nervous system, and the special senses of the human body.
+Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
 Laboratory activities reinforce lecture materials using scientific method and measurement, models, microscopes, and dissections.
-(Fall/Spring)
+(Fall/Spring/Summer)